epicdragon44/g511/README.md

 ## Test the Code

--   `make test` will run all the tests in server and bot (using Jane Street's PPX testing library).
-Note that if there is NO output, then all tests PASSED!
+-   `make test` will run all the tests in server and bot (using OUnit).
+Expect to see two OKs -- one for the bot and one for the server!

 ### Get Crackin'

 Edit these two files to get started!

 -   `bot/bin/main.ml` is the entry point for the bot.
 -   `server/bin/main.ml` is the entry point for the server.
-Additional server code is in `server/lib`.

 ### Cross-reference the Server API